laiquet/idtrackerai-enhanced/docs/source/user_guide/installation.rst

     INFO     Test passed successfully in 00:??:?? with version |version|

-meaning a successful installation! :fa:`fa-regular fa-face-laugh`
+meaning a successful installation! :fa:`face-laugh`

-Check out our :ref:`installation troubleshooting` if this test raises some error :fa:`fa-regular fa-face-sad-tear`.
+Check out our :ref:`installation troubleshooting` if this test raises some error :fa:`face-sad-tear`.

 .. seealso::